 Healthcare in San Francisco

 Most businesses in the area hiring expats will provide health insurance.
-It is extremely important to have full medical insurance in the US as hospitals are extremely expensive and non-emergency care can be refused.
-One of the best hospitals in the country is located in the city, in the form of the University of California, San Francisco Medical Centre.
+It is extremely important to have full medical insurance in the US as hospitals are extremely expensive and non-emergency care can be refused without it.
+One of the best hospitals in the country is located in the city, in the form of the University of California, San Francisco Medical Center.

 Pharmacies in San Francisco are widely available in the form of chain pharmacies, in-store pharmacies that are part of a grocery or department store, and independent chemists.